Luke0094/A-Better-Way-Through-Internet/README.md

 **Known Issues:**

-**Simple YouTube Age Restriction Bypass** will not work for now, no given information, a workaround can be found following <a href="https://github.com/zerodytrash/Simple-YouTube-Age-Restriction-Bypass/issues/255#issuecomment-2439417314" target="_blank">these instructions</a>
+**Simple YouTube Age Restriction Bypass** will not work for now, no given information, a workaround can be found following <a href="https://github.com/zerodytrash/Simple-YouTube-Age-Restriction-Bypass/issues/255#issuecomment-2439417314" target="_blank" rel="noopener noreferrer">these instructions</a>

 **Ultra Popup Blocker Issues:** Some websites that depend on pop-ups (usually from Google) may not work correctly with Ultra Popup Blocker enabled (the pop-up warning is half hidden).
 Here's a list of what I've found out and how to fix: